-Key Stages One and Two have PE twice a week.
+PE continues to be twice a week.
 One of these sessions is in the hall and the other is in the playground.
 We are required to teach a certain amount of PE each week and we do go outside in hot and cold weather.
+Children are fairly resilient and it has been scientifically proved that cold weather cannot give you a cold.
 Please make sure that your child has the correct PE kit for going outside.
 They will need: